neuresthetics/resto_kit/README.md

 This repo exists to make daily work easier and more consistent.
 It holds my personal standards, decision logic, equipment rules, and procedures so I can offload mental inventory and focus on the actual job in front of me.

-## Getting Started With Development
+## Development

+1 Jun 2026 first push.